 The type of the range's values is represented using a type parameter named eltType.
 This must be one of Chapel's int or uint types.
+The default value is int.

 Open issue.
 It has been hypothesized that ranges of other types, such as floating point values, might also be of interest to represent a range of legal tolerances, for example.
 If you believe such support would be of interest to you, please let us know.